 “I’s goin’ out,” he shouted to Auntie Em, as he ran out the door.
 It was late, but he knew where friends were smoking dope and hanging out.
 He wanted to stop obsessing on Huck.
 It always brought him down.
 The old cemetery off Dixie Highway in North Lauderdale was the regular spot.

 Soon he was kicking back with four boys his age and a couple of girls, who didn’t smoke but liked hanging out with the boys.
 One girl, Tray, was talking non-stop to his left ear.
 He was high and had stopped listening.
 They’d had sex, a couple of times.
 It wasn’t bad, just not as intense as when he did it with Huck.

 “Damn, I’s getting’ ta be a total fag,” he thought.
-“Maybe I just need to practice more, like when I’s 14 and always cum too soon around Huck.
-Hell, all Huck had ta do was sound sexy and I instantly came.
+“Maybe I just need to practice more, like when I’s 14 and always came too soon around Huck.
+Hell, all Huck had ta do was sound sexy and I instantly went off.
 I’s too lame ta control my dick.”

 “Com’n Tray, let’s go explore this here cemetery.”

 “Weirdo,” one of his nameless friends remarked, winking at Tommy to show he knew what was up.

 He grabbed Tray’s hand and they wandered away from the group, walking between the falling down tombstones.